WizzardSK/gameflix/README.md

 Now you may run the roms directly without copying them to local storage, just like Netflix.

-Run [unmount.sh](unmount.sh) or `unroms.sh` or `bash <(curl -Ls https://raw.githubusercontent.com/WizzardSK/gameflix/main/unroms.sh)` to unmount the library or it is unmounted after restart.

 ## Usage - Batocera Linux
 For Batocera, you need to copy [custom.sh](batocera/share/system/custom.sh) file to your system folder in shared drive.
 It will launch automatically at system boot.
 It should also install rclone binary and rclone config file in ./config/rclone folder in system folder.
 Thumbnail folders are mounting too.
 It is necessary to enable "Search for local art" option in Advanced Settings - Developer Options.